 Cloves for bone health

 Laung is a mineral carrier.
 The unique content of manganese, together with flavonoids and eugenol, makes the spice encourage better bone health.
-Eating laung can help you to strengthen your bones and joints, especially as you grow older.
-The manganese content of cloves helps in regulating your blood sugar level too.
+One of the lesser-known chewing cloves benefits is that it releases compounds like manganese and eugenol into your saliva, aiding in nutrient absorption and bone health.
+The manganese content of cloves helps in regulating your blood sugar level, too.

 Clove for your liver

-Scientific studies point out that clove may also promote better liver function.
+Scientific studies point toward the health benefits of cloves in supporting better liver function and reducing markers of liver damage.
 Trials have shown that the eugenol found in cloves can help reduce signs of liver cirrhosis and fatty liver disease and boost overall liver function.

 The bottom line